grmvoid/safestack/README.md

-# ChainDB
+# ChainVault

-ChainDB is a database that saves data in files and memory.
+ChainVault is a database that saves data in files and memory.
 It is based on blockchain technology, so the data is immutable and any change in the data causes chain disturbances and data corruption.
-ChainDB provides only the SDK that we can implement in our project.
+ChainVault provides only the SDK that we can implement in our project.

 ## Setup